 Get involved, stay home and have some fun

 There's lots of ways to get involved, start fundraising and make a difference from the comfort of your own home whether it's on your own, with the people you're living with or virtually with friends and family.
 Download our free fundraising pack and see what you can adapt to do at home or virtually or check out the ideas here or below for some quick ways to get going.

 Or if you have an event in mind or planned in the diary then we'd love to hear about it.
 Click the button below to register your event and create a JustGiving page.
 If you don't need to create a JustGiving page and just want to register your event please tell us here.

 Other ways you can help right now:

 We‘ve created this A–Z fundraising guide full of great ideas to help you get your fundraising up and running.

 You've mastered the virtual world over the last year, now turn those skills to hosting your own online fundraising event.
 Host a quiz, a wine tasting or even an online class in any subject you like, the choice is yours.

 Celebrate and Donate: If you're unable to share your birthday or celebration with friends or family at the moment, why not ask for donations instead of gifts.
 Find out more about how you can celebrate and donate.

 Stay safe whilst fundraising

 The health and safety of all of our supporters is a priority.
 Due to the current challenges posed by COVID-19 we want to make sure that you're keeping safe whilst planning your event.
-We have stopped all of our door-to-door fundraising activity, as well as fundraising in private sites.
 All fundraising activity undertaken by members of the public must adhere to government guidelines around social distancing.